 For some people, the news that the boss doesn’t want them any more, is like opening a window.
 Somehow, that letter seems to let the light into their life and they begin to shine.
 They see a new future and hope for a great outcome.
 Many people have left their old job that way.

 But for others its a different story.
 Somehow for them, there is a deep bitterness that accompanies such a letter, and, rather than letting light into their life, it seems like a door is slamming shut and brings darkness.

-In thinking about this, I believe much of the reaction to news like that, is somehow tied up with how people perceive themselves.
-Some who see themselves as worthwhile, seem to be able to fly through this life.
+I believe much of the reaction to news like that, is somehow tied up with how people perceive themselves.
+Some, who see themselves as worthwhile, seem to be able to fly through all the challenges this life throws at them.
 Others, seem to somehow attract all the bad luck and all the knocks and each one hits hard.